fienvh/uit-documentatie/content/json-ld/latest/events/event-image_main.md

 The main image is the only image shown in search-result listviews and the image more prominently displayed on offer-details, when the offer has multiple mediaObjects

 **Note**
-Allow some time between adding an extra image to an offer and setting this image as main image.
-Requests to the JSON-LD api are handled asynchronously and this scenario may result in a race condition.
+ Requests to the JSON-LD api are handled asynchronously.
+Adding an image to an offer and immediately setting this image as main image, may result in a race condition.
+Check your event projection to verify the mediaObject is present before setting this mediaObjectId as main image.

 ## HTTP request